 Unicorns have appeared in the mythologies of many eastern and western civilizations throughout history.
 However, it's difficult to say whether unicorns ever existed beyond our imaginations.
 It's important to remember, however, that before explorers like Columbus and Magellan discovered otherwise, there was a time when there was no actual evidence that the world was round.
 So is it possible that fossil remains of unicorns may eventually be found, giving credence to what is now considered a myth?
 Is there any scientific evidence that unicorns have ever existed?
-Here's what I've learned.
+This article investigates.

-Unicorns have been attributed with many magical qualities.
-Unicorn tears and blood are said to be healing.
-Powder of unicorn horn is said to be an antidote for poison and Harry Potter's wand contained a strand of unicorn tail hair.
-They are difficult to catch (not unlike some horses who don’t like to be caught) and in many mythologies, can only be tamed by young maidens.
+Unicorns have supposedly been endowed with many magical qualities.
+Unicorn tears and blood are said to be healing, powder of unicorn horn is said to be an antidote for poison, and Harry Potter's wand contained a strand of unicorn tail hair.
+Unicorns are said to be difficult to catch—not unlike some horses who don’t like to be caught—and in many mythologies, can only be tamed by young maidens.
 They are a symbol of ferociousness, freedom, power, and speed and appear on many coats of arms and emblems.